Former rebels, devout cheer as murdered archbishop beatified in El Salvador

 Born in 1917 in a mountain town near Honduras, Romero apprenticed as a carpenter as a boy before entering the Church, where he rose through the ranks, appearing to be a quiet conservative.

-But soon after being appointed archbishop in 1977, he became a staunch critic of the military government after it began killing, kidnapping and arresting priests who had been organizing peasants and supporting workers' rights.
+But soon after being appointed archbishop in 1977, he became a staunch critic of the military government after it began killing, kidnapping and arresting priests who had been organised peasants and supported workers' rights.

 "In the name of this suffering people, whose cries to heaven become more deafening each day, I beg you, I beseech you, I order you in the name of God: stop the repression," he said in a speech to government soldiers the day before his death.

-Shortly after his death, civil war broke out between the government, which had financial backing from Washington, and leftist insurgents, who are now the ruling party.
+Shortly after his death, civil war broke out between the government, which had the financial backing of Washington, and leftist insurgents, who are now the ruling party.
 The conflict claimed around 75,000 lives.

-Since the conflict ended, gang violence has killed a similar number of people, with authorities recording around 15 murders a day, one of the highest murder rates in the world.
+Since the conflict ended, gang violence has killed a similar number of people, with authorities recording around 15 murders a day, one of the highest murder rates in the world after neighbouring Honduras.

 (Additional reporting by Max de Haldevang in Mexico City; Editing by Raissa Kasolowsky)